-Attachment C, Section D(1)(e) - Operational Policies and Procedures who have agreed to set waiting list preferences for one or more vulnerable populations, and to make services available to those households.
-This results in all PBV buildings offering affordable housing with services to those most in need as contracts are renewed.
+Attachment C, Section D(1)(e) - Operational Policies and Procedures who have agreed both to set waiting list preferences for one or more vulnerable populations and to make services available to those households.
+As contracts are renewed, this results in all PBV buildings offering affordable housing with services to those most in need.